MarkPflug/Sylvan/docs/Sylvan.Data.Csv.Releases.md

 # Sylvan.Data.Csv Release Notes
 _1.0.1_
 - Adds support for Unquoted style to CsvDataWriter.
+- Fix for sync IO when performing async read on CsvDataReader.

 _1.0.0_
 - Adds ability to read comments via CommentHandler in CsvDataReader.